 I Always Knew I Was Adopted

 There was never a time when I didn’t know that I was adopted.
 My older brother was also adopted through an open adoption, so I remember assuming that this was the norm.
-I do remember a moment when I was about 4 that I realized other children came from their mom’s tummies and that my brother and I did not.
-That was the first time I realized what being adopted actually meant.
+Like most very young kids, I didn’t fully understand what that meant, but I do remember I was about 4 when I grasped that other children came from their mom’s tummies and that my brother and I did not.

 Yes, Sometimes Being Adopted Was Frustrating

-As I got older, I had common adoptee thoughts and experiences.
-I didn’t look much like my family, but in the sociable milling around that followed church, people would “compliment” my parents on how much their children looked like them.
+As I got older, I had some of the common adoptee thoughts and experiences.
+I didn’t look that much like my family, but in the sociable milling around that followed church, people would “compliment” my parents on how much their children looked like them.
 It bothered me that this was something that people seemed to value.

 We were inevitably assigned the dreaded “Family Tree” school projects or assignments where we talked about where we were from or who we got our hair and eye color from.
 When it came up in school that I was adopted, there were ignorant questions and teasing.
 “Why didn’t your real parents want you?”
 “What was it like in the orphanage?”
 “They must have hated you.”